Gantt LWC - Defining Task Duration

 • days (d) - this is the default duration unit

-• years (y) - this duration unit is only supported in the Gantt Lightning Web Component (LWC)
+• years (y) - this duration unit is only supported in the Gantt Lightning Web Component (LWC) - this is 240 business days, even when "weekends as working days" is TRUE in Project settings

 To define the Duration unit, simply append the letter that represents your desired duration unit.
 For example, '1w' to represent 1 week or '2h' to represent 2 hours.
 The default Duration unit is in days so if you simply enter a number without a unit, Inspire Planner will interpret the duration in days.